nmeum/scmdoc/README.md

 ## Status

 This is currently a proof-of-concept.
-The R7RS parser is incomplete and only parses small programs successfully.
+The R7RS parser should support the majority of the standard but is not well tested.
 Furthermore, only a very limited subset of R7RS expressions is matched at the moment (procedure definitions, constant definitions, library declarations).
-Lastly, a preliminary Markdown generator is available but is lacking many features.
+Lastly, a preliminary HTML generation backend is available.

 ## Installation